 Liens: What They Are and How They Work

-Liens give somebody an interest in somebody else’s property.
-You rarely notice them when things are going well, but they’re an important aspect of home loans, auto loans, and other parts of your life.
-When things go badly, liens can make your life difficult—or help you protect your interests.
+Liens give somebody a right to somebody else’s property.
+You rarely notice them when things are going well because they help with home loans, auto loans, and other parts of your life.
+But when things go badly, liens can make your life difficult—or help you protect your interests.

 What Is a Lien?

-Definition: A lien is a legal claim or a right against property.
-The lien provides security to somebody, who can take property or take other legal action to satisfy debts and other obligations.
-Liens may be part of the public record, informing potential creditors and others about existing debts.
+A lien is a legal claim or a right against property.
+Liens provide security, allowing a person or organization to take property or take other legal action to satisfy debts and obligations.
+Liens are often part of the public record, informing potential creditors and others about existing debts.

-Example: When you buy a home, you promise to repay your lender.
-But your lender might want more than your signature.
-By filing documents with local government offices, the lender becomes a lienholder (the person or organization that files the lien) on your property.
-The debt is secured, and the lender has a better chance of getting repaid.
+Here's an example: When you buy a home, you promise to repay your lender.
+But your lender might want more than your signature—they have very little leverage if you stop making payments.
+But by filing specific documents with local government offices, the lender becomes a lienholder (the person or organization that files the lien) on your property.
+The debt is now secured, and the lender has a better chance of getting repaid.

 How does a creditor benefit from placing a claim on something you own?

-- As public records, liens tell other potential creditors that they won’t be first in line when it comes time to get repaid.
+- As public records, liens tell other potential creditors that there are existing claims to the property.
+New lenders won’t be first in line when it comes time to get repaid.
 As a result, it will be difficult or impossible to sell the property until the lien is cleared up.
 For example, liens typically prevent you from selling (or refinancing) your home or auto unless you pay off outstanding debts in the process.

 Where Do Liens Come From?

 Liens are possible anytime somebody has a legal right to somebody else’s property.
 They’re typically part of an agreement to purchase real or personal property (home and auto loans, for example).
-Liens can also come into being as a result of legal action.
+Liens can also exist as a result of legal action.

-Auto loans: Auto loans are similar to home loans.
+Auto loans are similar to home loans.
 One difference is that instead of forcing you out of your home (which doesn’t go anywhere), your auto lender can take your vehicle from you through repossession.
 You won’t necessarily know when or where this happens ahead of time—it can happen while you’re at home, at work, or while you’re out-and-about.
 Car title loans can also result in liens filed with your local Department of Motor Vehicles (DMV).

-Mechanic’s liens (or construction liens): When contractors work on your home, they expect to get paid.
-If you don’t pay (or if a contractor fails to pay subcontractors—even though that’s not the homeowner’s fault), workers can file a mechanic’s lien with the county recorder’s office.
+When contractors work on your property, they expect to get paid.
+If you don’t pay (or if a contractor fails to pay subcontractors—even though that’s not your fault), workers can file a mechanic’s lien with the county recorder’s office.

-Judgment liens: If somebody wins a lawsuit against you, they may become a creditor.
-If they can’t collect immediately, they may have the right to file a lien against property you own.
+If somebody wins a lawsuit against you, they may become a creditor.
+If they can’t collect immediately, they might have the right to file a lien against property you own.
 The lien ensures that damages will eventually be paid when you can’t pay out of pocket.

-Tax liens: Local governments and the IRS sometimes collect unpaid taxes with liens.
-Tax liens are bad news because they can be attached to current and future assets, taxing authorities can more easily collect from bank accounts, and they might even be able to jump to the front of the line and collect before other creditors.
-The IRS generally gets to collect before your lender, for example, bankruptcy might not be sufficient to discharge unpaid taxes.
+Local governments and the IRS sometimes collect unpaid taxes with liens.
+Tax liens are particularly troublesome—taxing authorities can attach liens to current and future assets, they can collect from bank accounts relatively easily, and they might even be able to jump to the front of the line and collect before other creditors.
+The IRS generally gets to collect before your lender, for example, and bankruptcy might not be sufficient to discharge unpaid taxes.
 Local governments in need of funding can be especially eager to collect, but the IRS sometimes moves slower.

 How to Remove a Lien

-If you own property with a lien against it, you’re stuck with that property until the lien is cleared up.
+If you own property with a lien against it, you may be stuck with that property until you clear up any issues causing the lien.
 Liens can generally only be removed by the person or organization that created them, but there are several exceptions.

-Dispute it: When there’s disagreement, things get much more difficult.
+When there’s any disagreement, things get much more difficult.
 You might need to bring legal action against a lienholder to have the lien released.
 It’s also a good idea to investigate whether or not any claims are still valid—some liens expire after a number of years.